rpiraces-plain/security-development-muggles/README.md

 The action also publishes a [SARIF](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=sarif) file as an artifact, which can be used to integrate with other tools, and inspected for example using [Microsoft SARIF Viewer](https://microsoft.github.io/sarif-web-component/).

-This SARIF report will be also integrated and available in the "Security" tab of the repository, in the "Code scanning alerts" section along with others scan results.
+This SARIF report will be also integrated and available in the "Security" tab of the repository, in the "Code scanning alerts" section along with others scan results (if enabled).
 Also, alerts will be present in Microsoft Defender for Cloud in our Azure Subscription.

 ## Security scan